Khandker Golam Faruq

 Khandker Golam Faruq is a retired Bangladeshi police officer and an additional inspector general of police of the Bangladesh Police.
 He served as the 35th commissioner of DMP.
-Prior to join here, he was the 13th rector of Police Staff College Bangladesh.
+Prior to joining there, he was the 13th rector of Police Staff College Bangladesh.
 Before that he served as principal of Bangladesh Police Academy, Sardah, Rajshahi.
-He is a former deputy inspector general of Chittagong Range of Bangladesh Police.
+He is a former deputy inspector general of the Chittagong Range of Bangladesh Police.

 Early life and education

 Faruq hailed from Ghatandi village in Bhuapur Upazila, Tangail District.
 He completed his graduation from Sher-e-Bangla Agricultural University.
 He holds a master's degree in political science from a private university.